prisma/specs/binary-process-management/Readme.md

 ## Platforms and Cloud Providers

-Photon will be used to build services on many platforms (operating systems), in this section we explore some cloud provider with diverse characteristics
+Photon will be used to build services on many platforms (operating systems), in this section, we explore some cloud provider with diverse characteristics

 #### Lambda